sathvikreddy615/nfl-ultimate-team/README.md

 ## NFL Ultimate Team
- is a fantasy football application that gives you the freedom of building your own team from scratch, by drafting from a variety of NFL players, and competing your team against an AI's.
+NFL is a fantasy football application built with React.js, JSON server, Bloomer and React-ChartJS-2, that gives the user the freedom of building their own team from scratch, by drafting from a variety of NFL players, and competing their team against an AI's.

 Each NFL player has their own point value, which is based off of 2017's season ending fantasy statistics.
-In the building phase for each round, you will be given the option of selecting from 3 random players for each position.
-There are 8 positions that you will need to draft a player for in order to fulfill your team's roster:
+In the building phase for each round, the user is given the option of selecting from 3 random players for each position.
+There are 8 positions that they will need to draft a player for in order to fulfill their team's roster:

 - Quarterback
 - Running Back